 A word from Yamel:

 Couple’s 2-Day-Intensives are based on decades of research and practice of Relational Life Therapy, Encountered Centered Couple’s Therapy, Emotionally Focused Therapy and most excitingly, on groundbreaking neuro-scientifc findings.
 They were also developed from my extensive and ongoing training in the field, collaboration with respected colleagues and renowned couple’s therapists and the many experiences couples have so courageously shared and continue to share with me in therapy.
 The intensives and the workshops also have the unique component of personal empathy and compassion born out of my own life’s experiences.
-When I was 19 my parents divorced and my 2 loving grandparents died suddenly and a month apart.
-The same year I moved to the USA, studied and lived in the US for 2 years, at which time I went back home and married my then boyfriend left behind.
+When I was 19 years old, my parents divorced and my 2 loving grandparents died suddenly and a month apart.
+The same year I moved to the USA, studied and lived in the USA for 2 years, at which time I went back home and married my then boyfriend left behind.
 We came back together and attempted at marriage… the key word here is ATTEMPTED, because we had no tools, no guidance, no means and no maturity, which, of course, led to a dissolution at age 25, but also the gift of my first child and the start of my mission to seeking life-meaning.
-I wanted a career, REAL love, protection, freedom, security, devotion, fun and mainly, I want it FOREVER.
+I wanted a career, REAL love, protection, freedom, security, devotion, joy and mainly, I want it FOREVER.